greenthings/Learning-Path-iOS-Development/Concurrency.md

 # what is the Operation?

-It is a useful tool, such as being able to specify input, output, and helper methods.
-Additionally, the act of canceling. and for complex tasks.
+It is a useful tool for complex tasks to specify input, output, and helper methods.
+Additionally, the act of canceling.

 # Contents